clarencepohh/tp/docs/DeveloperGuide.md

 ### Error Handling

 The implementation incorporates error handling mechanisms to effectively manage scenarios involving invalid inputs or unsupported task types.
-Exceptions such as `TaskManagerException` are employed to convey descriptive error messages, ensuring user guidance and application integrity.
+Below is a list of exceptions and a description of how they are handled:
+* `TaskManagerException`: Handles errors that occur during task creation, such as invalid dates or task types.
+* `DateTimeParseException`: Manages exceptions related to date and time parsing errors.
+* `IndexOutOfBoundsException`: Ensures the task index is within bounds when updating tasks.
+* `StorageFileException`: Handles issues related to the storage of task data, such as invalid date formats in the task file.
+* `MarkTaskException`: Manages exceptions that occur when marking a task as complete.
+* `SetPriorityException`: Handles exceptions related to setting the priority of a task.

 ### Saving Tasks to File